-JetBlue Airways was has a Skytrax award rating four-stasr, making JetBlue Airways one of two carriers in the United States alongside Virgin America.
+JetBlue Airways was has a four-star Skytrax award rating, making JetBlue Airways one of two carriers in the United States alongside Virgin America.

-JetBlue does not participate in any major global airline alliances, however the airline has interline and codeshare agreements with many airlines, such as; Aer Lingus, Aeroflot, Air China, Air India, All Nippon Airways (ANA), Asiana Airlines, Avianca, British Airways, Brussels Airlines, Cathay Pacific, China Airlines, Emirates, Etihad Airways, Japan Airlines, LOT Polish Airlines, Lufthansa, Qatar Airways, Singapore Airlines, South African Airways, TAM Airlines and TAP Portugal.
+JetBlue has codeshare agreements with many airlines, such as; Aer Lingus, Aeroflot, Air China, Air India, All Nippon Airways (ANA), Asiana Airlines, Avianca, British Airways, Brussels Airlines, Cathay Pacific, China Airlines, Emirates, Etihad Airways, Japan Airlines, LOT Polish Airlines, Lufthansa, Qatar Airways, Singapore Airlines, South African Airways, TAM Airlines and TAP Portugal.

 JetBlue's fleet consists of a mix of Airbus and Embraer aircraft.
-The airline is constantly updating and upgrading its fleet to bring in the newest generation of aircraft and has oer 250 different jet in service.
+The airline is constantly updating and upgrading its fleet to bring in the newest generation of aircraft and has over 250 different jets in service.

 JetBlue Airways Frequent Flyer Program

-JetBlue Airways offer a Frequent Flyer programme called TrueBlue.
-One perk that makes the TrueBlue frequent flyer program stand out is that you can use your points on any given date at any time.
+JetBlue Airways offers a Frequent Flyer programme called TrueBlue.
+One of the many perks of the TrueBlue frequent flyer programme is that you can use your points on any JetBlue flight at any given time.

-You can earn 3 TrueBlue points for every dollar that you spend on JetBlue flights through Alternative Airlines.
+You can earn three TrueBlue points for every dollar that you spend on JetBlue flights through Alternative Airlines.